top of page

 about

-CABOOSE Pottery is a line of small batch, handmade ceramics by Sarah Hamelin.
+CABOOSE Pottery is a line of functional ceramics by Sarah Hamelin.

 bottom of page